lewagon/data-engineering-setup/_partials/terraform.md

 $LINUX_START

-Install some basic requirements:
+Install some system requirements requirements:
 ```bash
 sudo apt-get update && sudo apt-get install -y gnupg software-properties-common
 ```

-Terraform is not available to **apt** by default, so we need to manually add the repository.
+Terraform is not available on **apt** by default, so we need to manually add the repository.
 ```bash
 wget -O- https://apt.releases.hashicorp.com/gpg | \
     gpg --dearmor | \